 MA in Classical Studies

 The MA in Classical Studies program trains students in the language skills and critical methods of scholarship required for advanced studies in classics.
 Students may choose to concentrate in Greek or Latin, but most students achieve and demonstrate competence in both languages.
 The program is designed primarily to prepare students either for the teaching of Latin or Greek language, literature, and culture at the secondary level or for the pursuit of a PhD in classics or related fields.

-We seek students of outstanding ability and imagination who wish to communicate their enthusiasm to others, primarily as teachers.
+We seek students of outstanding ability and imagination who wish to communicate their enthusiasm to others, as scholars and teachers.
 Typically, successful applicants have a minimum of three years (or the equivalent) of Greek or Latin.